JavaTMP/JavaTMP/docs/pages/high-level-template-structure.md

 *   To build front-end resources, navigate to project folder using command line tool and run the command `npm install` and then `gulp`.
 *   To build Java war file, Navigate to project using command line tool and run the command `mvn clean package`.
-You could import the `JavaTMP-User-Starter` project directly from any Java IDE supporting Maven build tool.
+You could import the `JavaTMP-App-Starter` project directly from any Java IDE supporting Maven build tool.
-*   Make sure you already download and install above web development tools and Java development tools like `Java`, `Tomcat`, `Maven`.
+*   Make sure you already download and install above web development tools and Java development tools like `Java`, `Maven`.
-*   For `./JavaTMP-User-Starter` project it is better to import it on any Java IDE with Maven support.
+*   For `./JavaTMP-App-Starter` project it is better to import it on any Java IDE with Maven support.
 But you can run the following command to clean, compile, or dist project using `mvn clean package`
 *   Note that you could do all above command from any Java IDE after importing it.